Skip to main content

 How priorities affect Sales items availability

 If you haven't created a Make-to-Order MO for a SO, the Sales Items availability for this SO is calculated based on the priority of the SO.
-Higher priority Sales orders reserve products in your stock or products expected from Make-to-Stock Manufacturing orders or Outsourced purchase orders (OPO) first.
+Higher priority SOs reserve products in your stock or products expected from Make-to-Stock Manufacturing orders or outsourced purchase orders (OPO) first.
 This means that even if you have some quantity of the required product In stock, the Sales Items availability for this particular SO may show Not available if another higher priority SO already reserved the same product.

 Learn more about Sales items availability.